‘One of the world’s leading motorcycle authors’

 Sam’s first solo trip was when he was just 16 years old, and his major trip was a seat-of-the-pants backpacking voyage of discovery across Europe, India and Australia, which often saw him down to his last $10.
 On arrival in Australia, no one asked him if he had any money and a return ticket.
 He had neither.
 What was needed, he earned along the way and this he says was a great learning experience.

-I suspect that without it my subsequent adventures would have been far less rich experiences.
+I suspect that without this journey my subsequent adventures would have been far less rich experiences.
 My biggest lessons were attitude and priorities.
 The three-year trip taught me that the world is an incredible place full of amazing people.

-Sam met his partner Birgit in New Zealand in year two of the trip, and she joined him for the latter four years across Africa (again), South, Central and Northern America.
+Sam met his partner, Birgit, in New Zealand in the second year of the trip, and she joined him for the latter four years across Africa (again), South, Central and Northern America.
 She was travelling by bicycle when they met, but transferred steeds to ride her own motorcycle, a 1971 BMW R60/5.
 Sam’s motorcycle is still his main means of transport.